CyDragon80/node-xml-csharp-cereal/README.md

 ### XmlTemplate - Constructor Arguments

-By default, a XmlTemplate generates new instances of its assigned class without constructor arguments.
+By default, an XmlTemplate generates new instances of its assigned class without constructor arguments.
 However the constructor for XmlTemplate takes an optional second parameter, which is an array of arguments to use when constructing new instances.
 This is primarily used internally, but if it is useful to you in some way, it is there.
 ```javascript
 // XmlTemplate(parent_class, constructor_args)
 var args = [KeyName, key, ValueName, value];